 Try spraying the mix to spot clean, deodorize, or combine it with the deep cleaning power of a vacuum’s bristles to remove stains.
 Never use any other type of vinegar, as colors may cause further stains.

-When I Try Cleaning My Area Rug Without a Carpet Cleaner
+When Do You Try Cleaning an Area Rug without a Carpet Cleaner?

 If your knowledge of carpet cleaning is minimal, you may find that hiring a professional carpet cleaner is ideal.
 Hard-to-clean issues may also stump you.

-I Know How to Clean a Rug Without a Steam Cleaner or Cleaning Products
+Do You Know How to Clean a Rug without a Steam Cleaner or Cleaning Products?

 Cleaning carpets by hand requires little scrubbing or hard work with a few essential techniques.
 Household ingredients like baking soda, white vinegar, and water are the perfect alternatives.
 Use our tips to remove discoloration, stains, odors, dirt, oil, and grime build-up.